Summer 2025 Intensive Western Washington Online Forest Stewardship Coached Planning Course

 Acknowledgements and Accommodations

 This program is an educational partnership between Washington State University Extension Forestry and the Washington Department of Natural Resources (DNR).
-This Program is made possible in part by funding from Island County, King Conservation District, King County, Pierce County, San Juan County, San Juan Islands Conservation District, Snohomish Conservation District, Snohomish County Surface Water Management, and the Washington State Department of Natural Resources.
+This Program is made possible in part by funding from Island County, King Conservation District, King County, Pierce County, San Juan County, Skagit County, Snohomish Conservation District, Snohomish County Surface Water Management, and the Washington Department of Natural Resources.

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
 Reasonable accommodations will be made for persons with disabilities and special needs who contact Quinn Merrick at least three weeks prior to the event